glideapps/glide-data-grid/packages/core/API.md

 onCellActivated?: (cell: Item) => void;
 ```

-`onCellActivated` is called whenever the user double clicks, taps Enter, or taps Space on a cell in the grid.
+`onCellActivated` is called whenever the user double clicks, presses Enter or Space, or begins typing with a cell selected.

 ---